fieldtrip/website/development/guideline/documentation.md

   - What does this tutorial expect as background understanding or skills?
   - Which topics are not covered in this tutorial?
 - **Background:** some background on the methods used
 - **Procedure:** summarize which analysis steps are performed in the tutorial.
-This should include a picture of the analysis protocol (please use SVG).
+This should include a picture of the analysis protocol.
 - All steps in the procedure are **subsequent headings**.
 - **Summary and conclusion:**
   - What has been covered?